khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - Charts follow the data visualization recommendations for [color](/data_visualization/color).
 - When hovering, detailed information on the data point is shown in a [popover](/components/popover).

+While most charts only have a single x and y axis, two y-axis charts may occasionally be used; for example, when showing data sets at different orders of magnitude (for example, issues closed, 10; issues opened, 10; total issues 1,000).
+In this instance, the second y-axis shows how the two data sets are related while ensuring the visualisation at both orders of magnitude is still usable and parsable.

+Todo: add details

 ## Type overview

 GitLab UI supports [column](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-column-chart--default), [line](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-line-chart--default), [area](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-area-chart--default), [bar](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-bar-chart--default), [scatter](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-discrete-scatter-chart--default), [gauge](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-gauge-chart--default) and [sparkline](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/charts-sparkline-chart--default) charts.
 In addition, there are other forms of data visualizations available (see, for example, the [overview](/data_visualization/overview) page for information on heat maps, and the separate [single stat](/data_visualization/singlestat) page).